ZachWWalden/rpi-rgb-matrix-sink-server/README.md

 The graphics library I wrote supports drawing fonts and primitive shapes.
 It would be useful for a client to, instead of sending a raster bitmap, send a series of commands that the graphics library could execute, effectively being a remote procedure call framework.
 Each packet would contain all the procedure calls to draw a full frame.

+## A Note on Installation.
+I will eventually get around to writing a systemd service to start the server at boot.
+This will then be copied to the correct directory and enabled using an install script.

 [^num_chains]: This value depends on what adatper board you are using.
 The Adafruit hat and bonnet both support only 1 chain.